natcap/invest.users-guide/source/fisheries.rst

 The user needs to specify:

 1. Habitat changes, represented as a percent change in the area of each habitat type by subregion (if applicable).
-Changes in habitat area can represent different scenarios of conservation, restoration, or development, for instance as output from the Habitat Risk Assessment model.
+Changes in habitat area can represent different scenarios of conservation, restoration, or development, for instance as output from the :doc:`Habitat Risk Assessment </habitat_risk_assessment>` model.
 2. Age- or stage-specific habitat dependencies, ranging from 0 (no dependency) to 1 (fully dependency).
 If an age or stage depends on multiple habitats, each habitat-stage dependency value can range from 0 to 1.
 However, if habitats are interchangable with regards to species dependency (in other words, if a species can use either habitat type, or if an increase in one habitat can compensate for a decrease in the other), we recommend modeling them as a single habitat type in the Habitat Scenario Tool.
 Information on habitat dependencies can often be found in the scientific literature.
 3. A gamma value.
 A gamma value of 1 means that a 50% increase in habitat area will correspond to a 50% increase in survival.
 A gamma value of 0.2 means that a 50% increase in habitat area will correspond to only a 10% increase in survival.

 Data Needs